Jonathan’s Discovery

 Verification

 Now, just because he was able to create this 3D design, which follows all the usual patterns for a 4D polytope projected to 3D, there is no guarantee that the 4D polytope actually works.
 His first idea for verifying the polytope was to find another projection to 3D.
-He attempted this, but got stalled and reached out to me for help.
-I was able to reproduce the adjacency defined in his projection, but in the standard Zometool red-yellow-blue struts, in three different projections, each with a different cell at the center, though I only really completed one of them, seen here in Figure 2.
+Between us, we were able to reproduce the adjacency defined in his projection, but in the standard Zometool red-yellow-blue struts, in three different projections, each with a different cell at the center, though I only really completed one of them, seen here in Figure 2.

 Nonetheless, I promised Jonathan that I would try to reconstruct the full 4-dimensional vertex dataset.
 In the general case, reconstructing a 4D object from a 3D projection is impossible, since information is lost.
 However, this kind of polytope lets us make several assumptions that I believed would allow it.
 The convexity of the polytope and its 3D cells and 2D faces is one such attribute.
 Another is the planarity of faces, and finally, the uniformity of edge lengths is central.

-I have mostly succeeded in this effort, recreating 4D vertex coordinates for all of the non-flat cell projections.
+I have succeeded in this effort, recreating 4D coordinates for all of the vertices.
 I started from my most complete and most symmetric red-yellow-blue projection, with a J91 (bilunabirotunda) at the center.
-(See Figure 3 below.)
+(See Figure 6 below.)

-I am also trying to produce some better views of Jonathan’s polytope, including the ability to dynamically change the projection and to “explode” the projected cells to make the structure easier to see.
+I am trying to produce some better views of Jonathan’s polytope, including the ability to dynamically change the projection and to “explode” the projected cells to make the structure easier to see.
 I have some initial results in an Observable notebook that I will continue to improve.
 For now, you can play with the exploding cells, though the interface is a bit clunky.
-Again, stay tuned.